-- (v) The secondary unit is located within and is subordinate to the existing single detached principle dwelling; - (vi) The secondary unit can be incorporated without substantial addition to the building or without substantial alteration to the street facing façades of the building.
-Alteration to street-facing façades includes, but is not limited to, the construction of a new private entrance for the secondary unit; - (vii) The secondary unit conforms with the Township By-laws, and the Ontario Building Code Act, the Ontario Electrical Code and the Ontario Fire Code; - (viii) Municipal services such as water, sewers, drainage, roads, etc., are adequate or can be made adequate; - (ix) For secondary units in dwellings on private services, it must be demonstrated that sufficient on-site servicing capacity (water and sewage) is available for the additional dwelling unit; - (x) The property is located on a road publicly maintained year-round road and accessible by emergency services; - (xi) The property can accommodate sufficient parking for the single detached dwelling house and the secondary unit, in compliance with the Township Zoning By-law, and traffic in the area will not be adversely affected; and
+- vi) The secondary unit can be incorporated without substantial addition to the building or without substantial alteration to the street facing façades of the building.
+Alteration to street-facing façades includes, but is not limited to, the construction of a new private entrance for the secondary unit; - vii) The secondary unit conforms with Township By-laws, the Ontario Building Code Act, the Ontario Electrical Code and the Ontario Fire Code: - viii) Municipal services such as water, sewers, drainage, roads, etc., are adequate or can be made adequate; - ix) For secondary units in dwellings on private services, it must be demonstrated that sufficient on-site servicing capacity (water and sewage) is available for the additional dwelling unit; - The property is located on a publicly maintained year-round road and accessible by emergency services; - xi) The property can accommodate sufficient parking for the dwelling house and the secondary unit, in compliance with the Township Zoning By-law, and traffic in the area will not be adversely affected; and - xii) Secondary units shall not be permitted in a residential dwelling located within natural hazard lands or hazardous sites. - A secondary unit is permitted in a detached accessory building or structure to the primary dwelling in accordance with the following criteria: - i) A secondary unit in a detached accessory building or structure is only permitted in the Rural, Prime Agricultural Area and Hamlet designations; - ii) Only one secondary unit in a detached accessory structure is permitted per lot; - iii) A secondary unit in a detached accessory structure is only permitted when the primary dwelling only contains one dwelling unit or contains one secondary unit within the dwelling, and where a garden suite is not located on the same lot; - iv) The lot must be equal or greater than 0.2 hectares; - v) Sufficient on-site servicing capacity (water and sewage) is available for the additional dwelling unit;

-- (xii) Secondary units shall not be permitted in a residential dwelling located within natural hazard lands or hazardous sites. - b) A secondary unit is permitted in a detached accessory building or structure to the primary dwelling in accordance with the following criteria: - (i) A secondary unit in a detached accessory building or structure is only permitted in the Rural, Prime Agricultural Area and Hamlet designations; - (ii) Only one secondary unit in a detached accessory structure is permitted per lot; - (iii) A secondary unit in a detached accessory structure is only permitted when the primary dwelling only contains one dwelling unit or contains one secondary unit within the dwelling, and where a garden suite is not located on the same lot; - (iv) The lot must be equal or greater than 0.2 hectares; - (v) Sufficient on-site servicing capacity (water and sewage) is available for the additional dwelling unit; - (vi) Sufficient parking is available to accommodate the additional dwelling unit in compliance with the Township Zoning By-law and a second driveway is not required to accommodate the additional parking; - (vii) The property is located on a road maintained year-round and accessible by emergency services; - (viii) The land in which the secondary unit is located cannot be severed from the property; - (ix) The secondary unit in a detached accessory building or structure conforms with Township By-laws, Ontario Building Code and the Ontario Fire Code; - (x) The detached accessory structure or building shall not be located on hazardous lands or hazardous sites; and - (xi) The detached accessory structure or building must comply with the Minimum Distance Separation (MDS) Formula prescribed by the Province.
+- vi) Sufficient parking is available to accommodate the additional dwelling unit in compliance with the Township Zoning By-law and a second driveway is not required to accommodate the additional parking; - vii) The property is located on a road maintained year-round and accessible by emergency services; - viii) The land in which the secondary unit is located cannot be severed from the property; - ix) The secondary unit in a detached accessory building or structure conforms with Township By-laws, Ontario Building Code and the Ontario Fire Code: - x) The detached accessory structure or building shall not be located on hazardous lands or hazardous sites; and - xi) The detached accessory structure or building must comply with the Minimum Distance Separation (MDS) Formula.

-5.6.2 7.3.4 Home Occupations/Bed and Breakfast Establishments Home Based Businesses
+7.3.4 Home Based Businesses

-Home eccupations based businesses are important generators of employment and income.
+Home based businesses are important generators of employment and income.
 They also act as incubators for businesses which may grow beyond the home location.
-Home eccupations based businesses refer to those economic activities conducted primarily by the occupants within a residential dwelling unit.
-Home eccupations based businesses are intended to allow people to set up offices and conduct small scale businesses from their home location.
+Home based businesses refer to those economic activities conducted primarily by the occupants within a residential dwelling unit.
+Home based businesses are intended to allow people to set up offices and conduct small scale businesses from their home location.
 They are not intended to permit economic activities that are more appropriately located in commercial or industrial areas.
 Bed and breakfast establishments also generate income and draw tourists, creating further economic spinoffs.